gregjacobs/Angular-Architecture/hybrid-apps/abstracting-plugins.md

       } else {
          var deferred = $q.defer();  // Because we use an Angular deferred, a `$rootScope.$apply()` call will be made
                                      // when the promise is resolved or rejected.

-         $window.myPlugin.callMethod1(
+         $window.myPlugin.callMethod(
             function successCallback() { deferred.resolve(); },
             function errorCallback()   { deferred.reject(); }
          );